~Updated April of 2025~

 with a candle burning…

-But, to me, it was their loss, and now it is my unbelievable gain, and for that I'm thankful.
+But, to me, it was his children's loss, and became my unbelievable gain, and for that I'm thankful.
 Very much so, for I remembered the advertisements and thinking back then how great it would be to have something like this.

 An unfortunate incident occurred during shipping: the lantern arrived without the round handle on the top, and the structure was also noticeably bent about a half inch off kilter, which made it wobbly.
 The gentleman I bought it from sent me a few photos before shipping so I know it wasn't from him.